Lashana Lynch

 Lashana Lynch (born 27 November 1987) is a British actress.
+After various roles in film and television, she gained international recognition portraying Maria Rambeau in Marvel Cinematic Universe (MCU) films beginning with Captain Marvel (2019).
+She starred as the first Black female 007 agent in the James Bond film No Time to Die (2021) and won the BAFTA Rising Star Award in 2022.

-She first gained recognition for her role as Rosaline Capulet in the ABC period drama series Still Star-Crossed (2017) going on to win the BAFTA Rising Star Award in 2022.
-She has had roles in the James Bond film No Time to Die (2021), Matilda the Musical (2022), The Woman King (2022), and Bob Marley: One Love (2024), as well as the television series Day of the Jackal (2024).
-She has since portrayed Maria Rambeau in the Marvel Cinematic Universe (MCU) beginning with Captain Marvel (2019).
+She has also appeared in the films Matilda the Musical (2022), The Woman King (2022), and Bob Marley: One Love (2024) and has starred in the television series Still Star-Crossed (2017) and The Day of the Jackal (2024).

 Early life

-Lynch was born on 27 November 1987 in Hammersmith, London.
+Lynch was born on 27 November 1987 in Shepherd's Bush, London.
 She is of Jamaican descent.
-She attended Twyford CofE High School and ArtsEd drama school in London.
+She attended Twyford CofE High School, where she played netball for the county, and ArtsEd drama school in London.

 Career

-Lynch made her film debut in the 2012 drama film Fast Girls, a production presented at the 2012 Cannes Film Festival.
-In it, she plays a runner from a British team nominated for the World Athletics Championships.
-She later co-starred in the BBC television film The 7.39 with David Morrissey, Olivia Colman and Sheridan Smith.
-On television, she has appeared in Silent Witness and Death in Paradise, and was a regular cast member on the short-lived BBC comedy Crims in 2015.
+Lynch made her onscreen debut with a minor role on an episode of ITV's The Bill in 2007.
+In 2012, she made her film debut in the drama film Fast Girls where she portrayed a runner from a British team nominated for the World Athletics Championships.
+The movie was presented at the 2012 Cannes Film Festival.
+A year later she appeared in the film Powder Room (2013), and also appeared in the BBC television show Silent Witness (2013).
+In 2014, she appeared in the BBC television film The 7.39 with David Morrissey, Olivia Colman and Sheridan Smith.
+That same year she also had a role in an episode of Atlantis (2014).

-Also in 2015, she starred opposite Lenny Henry in the title role of the Chichester Festival Theatre production of Educating Rita by Willy Russell, which played in the Minerva Theatre from 18 June to 25 July.
-The Guardians review described her as "dazzlingly fresh".
-In 2016, Lynch was cast as leading character Rosaline Capulet in the American period drama series Still Star-Crossed, produced by Shonda Rhimes.
-In 2018, she joined the cast of the pilot episode of Y: The Last Man as Agent 355, but was replaced by Ashley Romans in the main series.
+In 2015, she was a cast member on the short-lived BBC comedy Crims (2015), and appeared in an episode of Death in Paradise (2015).
+That same year she starred opposite Lenny Henry in the titular role of the Chichester Festival Theatre production of Educating Rita by Willy Russell, which played in the Minerva Theatre, Chichester from 18 June to 25 July; The Guardians review described her as "dazzlingly fresh".
+In 2016, she appeared in Brotherhood, and two episodes on the British medical soap opera Doctors.
+That same year she was cast as the leading character Rosaline Capulet in the American period drama series Still Star-Crossed (2017), produced by Shonda Rhimes.
+The series premiered on May 29, 2017 but was later cancelled in June.
+In 2018, she joined the cast of the pilot episode of Y: The Last Man as Agent 355, but was later replaced by Ashley Romans in the main series.
+That year she starred in Bulletproof; her role was later recast due to scheduling conflicts.